-- Work together to implement system-level features. - Learn both hardware and software aspects of integrating digital devices into microprocessorbased systems.
+- Learn how the hardware and software components of a microprocessor-based system - Work together to implement system-level features. - Learn both hardware and software aspects of integrating digital devices into microprocessorbased systems.

 After successful completion of this course, the students will be able to: